KaminiYelamar/EmailPhishingDetection/README.md

 **Project Goals:**

-Automate the identification of phishing emails.
+1. Identification of phishing emails.
-Improve email security by accurately flagging suspicious emails.
+2. Improve email security by accurately flagging suspicious emails.
-Analyze and extract critical features that indicate phishing attempts.
+3. Analyze and extract critical features that indicate phishing attempts.
-Future scope includes developing a system for VIP.
+4. Future scope includes developing a system for VIP.

 **Technologies Used:**